Please consult this page regularly for updates

 Spring semester Orientation

-- Sessions to finalize the choice of courses: between January 4 and January 8 2016 (time and room TBA).
+- Sessions to finalize the choice of courses: TBA

 To choose your classes at the university (“Integrated classes”), go to: “Etudier à Montpellier” > “Formations de l’UPV”.
-You can also go to “Miscellaneous and FAQ”.
+You can also go to “Registration and courses”.

 *Any late withdrawals will be charged a penalty of 100€.